 Colorado addiction counselors are regulated by the State Board of Addiction Counselor Examiners.
-There are four levels of credentialing:
+There are three levels of credentialing:

 - Licensed Addiction Counselor

-Certified Addiction Counselor (CAC) levels I and II can be achieved with a high school education and training in areas mandated by the Board.
-CAC III requires a bachelor’s degree while Licensed Addiction Counselor (LAC) requires a master’s.
+The Certified Addiction Specialist credential can be achieved with a high school education and training in content areas mandated by the Board.
+The Certified Addiction Specialist requires a bachelor’s degree while the Licensed Addiction Counselor requires a master’s.

 Select a Colorado Addiction Counselor topic below…